Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Conclusion

 You can confidently specify nitrogen for plasma cutting when edge integrity and speed matter.
-In stainless and aluminum, you’ll reduce oxidation and tighten tolerances, often boosting throughput by 10–20% versus shop air.
-Validate with cut charts, correct swirl ring, nozzle, and standoff, then document amperage, gas flow, and duty cycle per OEM specs.
+On stainless and aluminum, you’ll reduce oxidation and tighten tolerances, often boosting throughput by 10 to 20% versus shop air.
+Validate with cut charts, set the correct swirl ring, nozzle, and standoff, then document amperage, gas flow, and duty cycle per OEM specs.
 Monitor kerf angle and dross to adjust parameters.
 You’ll also extend consumable life, lowering downtime and stabilizing process capability for repeatable, standards-compliant results.

 Alfred Chase